 Mozambique is home to 20 endangered bird species and more than 200 mammal species.

-Like Madagascar, Mozambique is home to vast mangrove forests and, just like in Madagascar, Mozambique's mangroves have been decimated and largely destroyed.
+Like Madagascar, Mozambique is home to vast mangrove forests that have been decimated and largely destroyed.

-Together with Eden Reforestation Projects, we are working with local communities and villagers to restore, replant and protect these beautiful forest systems.
+Together with Eden Reforestation Projects, we are working with local communities and villagers to restore, replant and protect these precious forest systems.

 Mozambique is home to more than 5,700 plant species, 685 bird species, 195 mammal species and 228 reptile species.
 Through reforestation, we are also protecting the Mozambican ecosystem for all the species that inhabit it.